florianjehn/florianjehn.github.io/aboutme.md

 ---

 Hi, I'm Florian

-I use this place here to try to understand the world and my thoughts
+I use this place here to try to understand the world and my thoughts.

 I see myself as an agreeable and curious person, who likes to explore the world in a playful manner.
 My main interests are climate change, existential risks, feminism, history, forecasting and food security.